Deuce (wrestler): National Wrestling Alliance (2009)

-Independent circuit (2009–2017)
+Independent circuit and first retirement (2009–2017)

 On October 24, 2009, Snuka and Lawrence Tyler defeated Devon Willis and Sonny Samson.
 After not wrestling for four years, he returned to face Graves for the Championship Wrestling from Arizona Heavyweight Title.
 Snuka would win the match but not return to the promotion.
 The following year his only match was at a NWA/UCW event where he would be on the winning team of a six-man tag match alongside his father, it would be his last time teaming with him before his father's death.
 In 2017 his final match to date was competing in a Battle Royal for the APWA promotion.

+Return to independent circuit (2021–present)

+Thirteen years after the separation, Reiher along with Treiber and Drew reformed the Deuce 'n Domino stable and now accept bookings in the independent circuit.

 Personal life

-Prior to getting in the wrestling business, Reiher worked as a youth counselor and a TV cameraman in Utah.
+Prior to entering the wrestling business, Reiher worked as a youth counselor and a TV cameraman in Utah.
 Reiher is a former Mr. Hawaiian Islands in bodybuilding.

 Reiher is a second-generation wrestler; his father James Reiher wrestled using the name Jimmy Snuka.
 Reiher's sister Sarona works for WWE as "Tamina".
 His daughter Penina attends the University of Arizona, where she plays volleyball for the Arizona Wildcats.
+Through his mother Sharon, Reiher is part of the Anoaʻi wrestling family.

 On December 2, 2016, Reiher's father, Jimmy, was reported to be in hospice and had six months left to live, due to a terminal illness.
 He died at age 73 on January 15, 2017, in Pompano Beach, Florida.